mild0wl/ENPM611-Team9_Project/README.md

 ## The three analysis features implemented in this project are:
 **Analysis One:**

 **Analysis Two:** Analysis2 provides an overview of contributor activities across all issues, highlighting top contributors based on the comments, labeling activities, and issues closed.
+It also includes the Top 10 labels used in the issues along with the unqiue contributers to the isssues.
+- filename_contributer_activity.png: shows the top contributers to based on comments, labeling and closed issues.
+- top_labels_activity.png: it shows the Top 10 labels from the issues.

 **Analysis Three:**